fudab/fudab.github.io/covid-19/us.md

     <th><img width="600" src="./figures_us/US_SEIR_R_0412.png"></th>
   </tr>
   <tr>
-    <td>Figure 3: Cumulative incidence of COVID-19 cases in each of 50 U.S. states (D.C. is also included) as well as projected increase and peak time based on real data (visualization plots cut off on April 12th for clarity).</td>
+    <td>Figure 3: Cumulative incidence of COVID-19 cases in every one of the 50 U.S. states (D.C. is also included) as well as projected increase and peak time based on real data.
+The error bar is also shown in every panel.</td>
   </tr>
 </table>